-Gigi Hadid Surprises Audience With Nipple Show At Balmain Runway
+Gigi Hadid Surprises Audience With Revealing Attire At Balmain Runway

-Gigi Hadid treated the audience to quite a display which included a nipple show while walking the runway for Balmain on Thursday.
+Gigi Hadid treated the audience to quite a display while walking the runway for Balmain on Thursday.

-Gigi did what she does best on the Runway for Balmain during the Paris Fashion Week earlier this week.
-She particularly attracted a lot of attention not only because of her prowess on the runway but also because she happened to be wearing a sheer outfit that gave a sneak peek at her nipples.
+Gigi did what she does best on the runway for Balmain during the Paris Fashion Week earlier this week.
+She particularly attracted a lot of attention not only because of her prowess on the runway but also because she happened to be wearing a sheer outfit that gave everyone a glimpse of her body.

 Gigi out and about in Paris, March 2nd. pic.twitter.com/jMQq6FTKvp